ugorji/go-common/flagutil/README.md

 # go-common/flagutil

-This repository contains the `go-common/flagutil` library (or command).
+This repository contains the `go-common/flagutil` library.

 To install: